Not Vinicius: Pedri discloses Real Madrid star he wants at Barcelona

 When asked which Madrid player he would sign if given the chance, Pedri did not pause.

-He chose Kylian Mbappe.
-Ferran Torres, who sat beside him on the program, agreed with the selection.
+According to Marca, he chose Kylian Mbappe.
+Ferran Torres, who sat beside him on the programme, agreed with the selection.

 The answer drew smiles, but it also underlined the respect Mbappe commands across Spain.